How to Earn More Interest on Your Savings In 2023

 3. Target Accounts for Specific Purposes

-Savings accounts can help you achieve financial goals like eliminating debt, saving for a house, or staging your investments.
+Savings accounts can help you achieve financial goals like eliminating debt, saving for a house, or staging investments.

 4. Consider Other Types of Savings and Strategies